-As renewable energy has become more common, the value of using electricity at different times of the day is changing.
+As renewable energy has become more common, the value of electricity at different times of the day is changing.
 Peak demand is shifting to the early morning and late evening when solar systems are not producing as much electricity.
 Therefore demand response and energy storage systems have become more important in order to meet time varying energy needs at the lowest cost.
 Demand response and energy storage systems can shift demand to times of plentiful electricity or store electricity for times of high demand.
-Examples of demand response include pre-cooling homes earlier in the day and running high energy use appliances like dishwashers and dryers overnight.
-Energy storage systems include batteries that collect and store energy generated from a renewable energy system, and hot water heaters that use grid electricity to pre-heat water at times of lowest cost.
-Stored hot water or electricity can be used at a time of higher electricity costs.
+Examples of demand response include pre-cooling homes earlier in the day or running high energy using appliances like dishwashers and dryers overnight.
+Energy storage systems can take the form of batteries that collect and store energy generated from a renewable energy system or a hot water heater that uses electricity from the grid to pre-heat water at times of lowest utilities/ey-negawatts-the-answer-to-the-volatile-grid cost.
+The collected electricity can then be used at a time of higher electricity costs.
+California utilities are moving towards time varying pricing which will more accurately reflect the actual costs to provide electricity at different times of the day and year.
+Demand response and energy storage can help keep customer energy costs low when employed at hours of peak demand pricing, and also serve as a resource of energy reserves for utilities during times of peak demand when electricity is at its highest cost.
+Utilities, communities, and customers alike can save money by investing in energy storage systems.